stormpath/stormpath-documentation/source/auth_n.rst

 It is recommend that you configure SAML using the Stormpath Admin console, as explained in the above :ref:`IdP-specific configuration instructions <saml-configuration>`.
 However, understanding the REST underpinnings of those instructions will allow you to automate some or all of the configuration process, if that is something that your application requires.

 SAML configuration data is stored in the Directory's :ref:`Provider resource <ref-provider>` as well as in the :ref:`ref-application`.
-Both of these resources must also be linked with an :ref:`ref-account-store-mapping`.
+Both of these resources must also be linked with an :ref:`ref-asm`.

 Step 1: Gather IDP Data
 ^^^^^^^^^^^^^^^^^^^^^^^